-In addition to having a client who meets the eligibility requirements of a particular fund and has an issue within Disability Rights Washington’s priorities for that fund, a potential case must go through a case acceptance process where a broad range of factors are considered.
+In addition to having a client who meets the eligibility requirements of a particular fund, and has an issue within Disability Rights Washington’s priorities for that fund, a potential case must go through a case acceptance process where a broad range of factors are considered.

 Mandatory case acceptance considerations

-All cases are accepted in accordance with the protection and advocacy acts.
+All accepted cases are in accordance with the protection and advocacy acts.
 42 U.S.C. § 15001 et seq; 42 U.S.C. § 10801 et seq; 29 U.S.C. § 794e.

 a) Disability Rights Washington may provide legal advocacy assistance only to individuals who are eligible for Disability Rights Washington’s services.